ParthanOlikkal/parthanolikkal.github.io/_pages/about.md

   nav: false
 ---

 I am a Ph.D.
-Candidate at the **University of Maryland, Baltimore County (UMBC)**, advised by Dr. Ramana Vinjamuri.
+Candidate at the **University of Maryland, Baltimore County (UMBC)**, advised by <a href="https://csee.umbc.edu/~rvinjam1/" target="_blank">Dr. Ramana Vinjamuri</a>.
 My research lies at the intersection of **Brain-Computer Interfaces (BCI), neural signal processing, and reinforcement learning**.
 I build real-time adaptive pipelines for motor intent decoding using EEG and EMG signals, with applications in assistive technologies, rehabilitation, and neuroadaptive gaming.

 Before joining UMBC, I worked on gesture decoding systems for prosthetics and interactive virtual environments.
 My work emphasizes synergy-driven analysis, multimodal control, and human-in-the-loop reinforcement learning.